Estimated reading time: 6 minutes

 Simply put, us guys need to talk to somebody.
-My talk therapist Dr Pearce “is a clinical psychologist who specialises in behavioural medicine and spirituality, health, and healthcare” at the Center for Integrative Medicine (CIM), University of Maryland School of Medicine and treats anxiety and d Dr Pearce is also the author of Cognitive Behavioral Therapy for Christians with Depression: A Practical Tool-Based Primer (Spirituality and Mental Health).
+My talk therapist Dr Pearce “is a clinical psychologist who specialises in behavioural medicine and spirituality, health, and healthcare” at the Center for Integrative Medicine (CIM), University of Maryland School of Medicine and treats anxiety and d Dr Pearce is also the author of Cognitive Behavioral Therapy for Christians with Depression: A Practical Tool-Based Primer (Spirituality and Mental Health) and Night Bloomers 12 Principles for Thriving in Adversity.
 CIM’s approach to healing is holistic, and I was surprised on my first visit with Dr Pearce; she asked: “what did I have for breakfast?”.
 I found this question unusual, but I would later come to appreciate my health and wellbeing is directly connected to the food I ate.

 For two years, I visited Dr Pearce twice a week to chat.
 In the beginning, these conversations were awkward and laboured but were an essential step towards my journey of coming out of the dark and seeing the light of life.
 From these appointments, I learnt two important things: be your authentic self and ask for what I need.
 For as long as I could remember I was more concerned with avoiding confrontation rather than articulating my truth.
 I also discovered that it was ok to be an introvert.

 Currently, therapy is once every couple of weeks and is more focused on tactics for sustaining a healthy lifestyle.
 Another great resource is the Dr. Ruscio Radio Podcast.

 Diet & Exercise